|

 "Fundraising is about building

-relationships," can be directly translated as follows:
+relationships," might be translated as follows:

-If you don't get to know people well,
+If you don't get to know people

 Does the word "friendship" or